Dylan Cardwell

-Dylan Cardwell (born December 16, 2001) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA), on a two-way contract with the Stockton Kings of the NBA G League.
+Dylan Cardwell (born December 16, 2001) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
 He played college basketball for the Auburn Tigers.

 Early life and high school

 Cardwell attended Oak Hill Academy up to his junior season before transferring to McEachern High School for his senior year.
 As a junior he averaged 3.8 points and 3.8 rebounds per game.
 Coming out of high school, Cardwell was rated as a three-star recruit and committed to play college basketball for the Auburn Tigers over other schools such as Georgia, Tennessee, Miami, Maryland and UConn.

 College career

-As a freshman in 2020-21, Cardwell appeared in 27 games where he averaged 3.8 points and 3.6 rebounds in 15.2 minutes per game.
-On January 11, 2022, he tallied six points, six rebounds, and four blocks in a win over rival Alabama.
-During the 2021-22 season, Cardwell appeared in all 34 games and averaged three points and three rebounds.
-In the first two games of the 2022-23 season, he put up nine points and ten blocks.
-In the 2022-23 season, Cardwell averaged 3.7 points and 3.8 rebounds in 32 appearances.
-In 2023-24, he averaged 5.3 points, 1.6 blocks, and 1.2 assists in 14.7 minutes per game.
-Heading into the 2024-25 season, Cardwell become a full-time starter for the first time.
+As a freshman in 2020–21, Cardwell appeared in 27 games where he averaged 3.8 points and 3.6 rebounds in 15.2 minutes per game.
+On January 11, 2022, he tallied six points, six rebounds and four blocks in a win over rival Alabama.
+During the 2021–22 season, Cardwell appeared in all 34 games and averaged three points and three rebounds.
+In the first two games of the 2022–23 season, he put up nine points and ten blocks.
+In the 2022–23 season, Cardwell averaged 3.7 points and 3.8 rebounds in 32 appearances.
+In 2023–24, he averaged 5.3 points, 1.6 blocks and 1.2 assists in 14.7 minutes per game.
+Heading into the 2024–25 season, Cardwell become a full-time starter for the first time.
 On December 30, 2024, he posted 12 points, 11 rebounds, two blocks and a steal in a win over Monmouth.
-On March 1, 2025, Cardwell become the all-time winningest player in Auburn men’s basketball history, with 115 wins after he helped the Tigers to a 94-78 win over Kentucky.
+On March 1, 2025, Cardwell become the all-time winningest player in Auburn men’s basketball history, with 115 wins after he helped the Tigers to a 94–78 win over Kentucky.